-Play those old games on your Android phone with the best emulators
+Best emulators for Android 2022

 Where can you find the ROMs?

 It's all fine and dandy if you find the perfect emulator for your awesome Android phone, but the truth remains that you can't even use them without some games.
-While there are emulators that include one or maybe two games, that's going to get repetitive quickly, and they might not even be the games you want to play.
-Luckily, there are a couple of ways that you can take advantage of in order to make good use of these emulators.
+While there are emulators that include one or maybe two games, they will get repetitive quickly, and they might not even be the games you want to play.
+Luckily, there are a couple of ways that you can take advantage of to make good use of these emulators.

 Archive.org

-For years, there has been a back and forth argument between the companies that created the games and the users who purchased them but who were unable to use them on a smartphone or computer.
-It's also not exactly recommended to perform a basic Google search for ROMs.
+For years, there has been a back-and-forth argument between the companies that created the games and the users who purchased them but were unable to use them on a smartphone or computer.
+So it's also not exactly recommended to perform a basic Google search for ROMs.

 However, you may be surprised to find that there's a rather robust library of games available from Archive.org.
 The only catch is that you should only download the ROMs and files from games that you own.
 Doing otherwise could get you into some trouble with copyrights since they technically fall under intellectual property laws.

-After finding the ROMs for the games that you own, you can download them directly from Archive.org, and load them up into your emulator of choice.
+After finding the ROMs for the games you own, you can download them directly from Archive.org, and load them up into your emulator of choice.
 We recommend you create a new folder on your smartphone so that it's easier to locate the ROMs when trying to load them in the emulator.

 Find the right controllers

-While all of the aforementioned emulators feature support for on-screen touch controls, that's not always the best way to experience the classic games.
-Whether you're trying to play a Nintendo GameCube game with all of the various onscreen button, or just prefer to not have your fingers in the way, you're going to want to pick up a controller.
-These are some of the best controllers that will work great with your favorite emulators, and other Android games.
+While all of the aforementioned emulators support on-screen touch controls, that's not always the best way to experience classic games.
+Whether you're trying to play a Nintendo GameCube game with all of the various onscreen buttons or just prefer not to have your fingers in the way, you're going to want to pick up a controller.
+These are some of the best controllers that will work great with your favorite emulators and other Android games.

 Razer Kishi

 There's a reason why the Razer Kishi lands on the list of best Android controllers.
 Mobile gaming is more popular than ever, thanks to game developers bringing the likes of Call of Duty and PUBG to our smartphones, so we can join in on the fun even if we don't have a console or PC.
-The Kishi turns your smartphone into an Android-powered Nintendo Switch, and is compatible with many of the best Android games, including the best emulators for Android.
+The Kishi turns your smartphone into an Android-powered Nintendo Switch and is compatible with many of the best Android games, including the best emulators for Android.

 Razer actually offers two versions of the Kishi — a standard version and one with Microsoft's Xbox branding for the launch of Project xCloud (Xbox Cloud Gaming).
-You don't have to do anything special with the Kishi in terms of installation since you can just plug your phone in, and start playing away to your heart's content.
+You don't have to do anything special with the Kishi in terms of installation since you can just plug your phone in and start playing away to your heart's content.
 Although, you might want to head into your favorite emulator just to make sure that the key bindings are correct.

 Razer Kishi